High Harmonic Generation by Bright Squeezed Vacuum: Abstract

 \section{Abstract}

-{We observe non-perturbative high harmonic generation in solids pumped by a macroscopic quantum state of light, bright squeezed vacuum (BSV), which we generate in a single spatiotemporal mode.
-Due to its broad photon-number distribution, covering states from $0$ to $2 \times 10^{13}$ photons per pulse, and sub-cycle electric field fluctuations over $\pm1\hbox{V}/\hbox{\r{A}}$, BSV provides access to free carrier dynamics within a much broader range of peak intensities than accessible with coherent light.
-It is also considerably more efficient in the generation of high harmonics than coherent light of the same mean intensity.}
+{We observe non-perturbative high harmonic generation in solids driven by a macroscopic quantum state of light, bright squeezed vacuum (BSV), which we generate in a single spatiotemporal mode.
+The BSV-driven process is considerably more efficient in the generation of high harmonics than classical light of the same mean intensity.
+Due to its broad photon-number distribution, covering states from $0$ to $2 \times 10^{13}$ photons per pulse, and sub-cycle electric field fluctuations over $\pm1\hbox{V}/\hbox{\r{A}}$, BSV provides access to free carrier dynamics within a much broader range of peak intensities than accessible with classical light.
+Our findings contribute to recent developments of quantum optics with extreme intensities, moving beyond its traditional focus on low photon numbers, and providing a new method for exploring extreme nonlinearities in solids.}

 \keywords{Extreme Quantum Optics, High Harmonic Generation, Bright Squeezed Vacuum, Photon Statistics}